DMASCoreDeclan/tic-tac-toe-js/README.md

 ### Returning user
 - As a returning user I want to have fun.
 - As a returning user I want to beat my opponent.
+- As a returning user I want to beat the computer.

 ## Design
 Its designed to be intuitive to figure out, using commonplace icons which give clear purpose messages when hovered over.